cmarquesluizgustavo/graphLibrary/README.md

 Diameter (diameter)
 Distance (distance) - requires two vertices to have the distance measured

+This library can manipulate weighted graphs.
+It has the dijkstra algorithm for minimum path implemented, as well a mst (minimum spanning tree) and eccentricity.
+The library detects if the input graph has weights automatically, but only handles it with list, not matrix.

 Examples:

 // BFS using adjacency list, root -> node 1